malaybaku/VMagicMirror/docs/pages/english/get_started.md

 {% include docimg.html file="./images/get_started/img00_095_virtual_cam_out.png" customclass="col s12 m6" imgclass="fit-doc-img" %}
 </div>

-This feature is advanced.
-Please see the detail at [Tips: Use Virtual Camera](./tips/virtual_camera).
+This feature is a bit advanced.
+If you are interested, see the detail at [Tips: Use Virtual Camera](./tips/virtual_camera).

 #### 2.3.
 Face